akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 181: Tuesday August 24, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**:
+- [x] Begin RB101 indexing
+  - [x] Begin "Intro to Programming"
+- [x] Assemble practice questions
+  - [x] From RB101 through Lesson 4

+**My Feelings**: It's a miracle I got anything at all done today because there were meltdowns happening at home.
+I just have to steal time to work where I can and keep pushing through.
+I'm gonna have the same problems when I'm working too, so best to try to adjust to it now.

 ### Day 180: Monday August 23, 2021

 **Pomodoros Completed**: 7